OrchardCMS/OrchardDoc/Documentation/Orchard-1-8-Release-Notes.markdown

 No matter what migration path you take, please take the precaution of making a backup of your site and database first.

-### Upgrading from Orchard 1.3 and earlier
+### Upgrading from Orchard 1.7.1 and earlier

-Orchard 1.4 introduced breaking changes in the way content URLs are managed.
-Because of that, and if you're migrating from version 1.3 or earlier, the Upgrade module can be used to migrate data.
-If you upgrade a site to 1.7 from 1.3 or earlier and can't see your contents, you probably need to run this module.
-In order to do that, go to the admin section of the site (by appending /admin to the URL where the home page should be), then go to Modules and enable the feature.

-The feature, once enabled, adds a new entry to the admin menu: "Upgrade to 1.7", that can migrate the Route data of your content items as well as field data from older field modules, and menu items.
+Please follow the upgrade instruction from this document : https://github.com/OrchardCMS/OrchardDoc/blob/1.8/Documentation/Orchard-1-7-2-Release-Notes.markdown

+Then proceed with the upgrade steps from 1.7.2.

-### Upgrading from Orchard 1.6 and earlier
+### Upgrading from Orchard 1.7.2

+__BEFORE DOING ANYTHING PLEASE FOLLOW THIS STEPS:__
+* Backup your database and your website content
+* __Assign the `Administrator` role to your current Super User account__.
+  * You will need an account with the _Site Owner_ permission before you update your website with the new release.
+Without this step you won't be able to access the dashboard.

+In case you are discovering this notice too late, here is the manual operation to apply.
+In your database table Orchard_Framework_ContentItemRecord, on the record with `id=1` (the site content item), update the value with this content `<Data><SiteSettingsPart SuperUser="admin"/></Data>`

 * Enable the Upgrade module

-#### Migrating Content Item Picker Field contents
+#### Migrating Email activities

-In Orchard 1.7 this field has been moved to a more appropriate module, and thus needs it definitions to be migrated in order to reflect this change.
+In Orchard 1.8 the Send Email workflow activity has been replaced by a new one which is able to send emails asynchronously using the Jobs Queue.

-* Click on Upgrade To 1.7 from the menu
+* Click on Upgrade To 1.8 from the menu
-* Select the Content Picker tab and click **Migrate**
+* Select the Messaging tab and click **Migrate**

-#### Migrating Contrib.Taxonomies module
+#### Migrating Infoset

-In Orchard 1.7 the Contrib.Taxonomies module has been integrated into the core modules as the Orchard.Taxonomies module.
-If you want to use the new module then you need to follow these steps.
-It will convert all your content and metadata which were associated with Contrib.Taxonomies.

-* Disable the module Contrib.Taxonomies
-* Enable the module Orchard.Taxonomies
-* Click on Upgrade To 1.7 from the menu
-* Select the Taxonomies tab and click **Migrate**
-* Finally, update any template which was previously using the Contrib.Taxonomies templates

-#### Importing Media files into the Media Library

-In Orchard 1.7 a new media management module is provided.
-In order to use it you will have to import all your media files to this new module.
-It will create a dedicated content item for each of your files.
-Ultimately it will also convert all the current usage of Media Picker Fields to the new Media Library Picker Field.

-* Disable the module Media
-* Enable the module Media Library
+In Orchard 1.8 a new data storage technique is introduced saving some of the content in the infoset document of content items instead of records.
+This way some records are obsolete and can be deleted.
+The data it contained needs to be migrated though.

-* Click on Upgrade To 1.7 from the menu
+* Click on Upgrade To 1.8 from the menu
-* Select the Media Library tab and click **Migrate**
+* Select the Infoset tab and click on all the **Migrate** buttons one at a time
-* In the Media Picker Field section click **Migrate**
-* Finally, update any template which was previously using the Media Picker Field directly

-### Upgrading from Orchard 1.7.1

-If you were using the Roles or Comments Workflow Activities you will need to enable the corresponding features:

-* Comments Workflows Activities
-* Roles Workflows Activities

-If you were using Multi-Tenancy then you might need to change the settings of the tenants.
-Multi-tenant host name are not more matching sub-domains automatically.
-You will need to replace `foo.com` by `*.foo.com` if you want the tenant to match any sub-domain.
-You can also specifically set which sub-domains to accept like this: `foo.com, www.foo.com`

-### Upgrading from Orchard 1.7.2

-If you were using the Orchard.Azure.Media feature, you need to enable Orchard.Azure before upgrading, since it's a dependency of Orchard.Azure.Media now.
+If you are not sure if one button was clicked you can try again and it will just be ignored if it was already processed.

-*** Contributors
+Contributors
 ------------

 This software would not exist without the community.
 In particular, for this release,